-By using Council's eServices site you can check for applications that are recorded over a property including decision notices where applicable, the zoning of an allotment and if there are any planning overlays affecting an allotment.
+By using Council's eServices site you can check for applications that are recorded over a property including decision notices and other documents where applicable, the zoning of an allotment and if there are any planning overlays affecting an allotment.

-Council is required, under the Sustainable Planning Act 2009, Chapter 9, part 6 section 729 (3), to publish the following documents on Council’s website.
+Council is required under Planning Regulation 2017, schedule 22, part 2, section 7 (1)(b), to publish the following documents on Council’s website.

-- All deemed approval notices given to the assessment manager; and
+- each deemed approval notice given to the assessment manager;

 Council has these documents available since amalgamations in 2008, and they can be found by conducting a property search or development application search on Council’s eServices site.